bxparks/AUniter/jenkins/README.md

                   to indicate that you will be compiling the `develop` branch.
             * In the "Additional Behaviours" section:
-                * Click on the drop down menu labeled "Add", and select "Check out to a sub-directry".
+                * Click on the drop down menu labeled "Add", and select "Check out to a sub-directory".
                 * Then in the "Local subdirectory for repo" box, type in "libraries/AceButton".
         * In the "Script Path" box, replace "Jenkinsfile" with